 I graduated from Middle Tennessee State University and began my teaching career at Riverdale High School as an English Teacher.
 After a few years, I moved home to upper East Tennessee to work in the Kingsport City Schools.
 I worked as a teacher and assistant principal at Dobyns-Bennett High School.
 I spent several wonderful years there.
 During this time, I completed my Doctorate of Education at East Tennessee State University.

 Deciding to join my sister in Atlanta, I moved to Georgia and became an elementary administrator in Thomaston-Upson County.
 After several years, I met my husband, Matthew Korvayan of Monrovia, Liberia and we moved to Henry County.
 I was fortunate to become an administrator in Henry County and am blessed to be able to continue my love of education here at Hampton High School.

 I am the doting mother of Iesha, Robert, and Joshua.
-I am also the loving grandmother of Olivia, whom she calls “GeGe.”
+I am also the loving grandmother of Olivia and Mason, whom they call “Gigi.”
 As I continue on my path here at Hampton High School, my prayer is that I will have a lasting impact on each and every student that I touch.
 I want my students to know that I believe in them and their ability to become whomever they desire to be.
-I operate under the auspices of Dr. Martin Luther King’s favorite song, “If I Can Help Somebody As I Pass Along….Then My Living Shall Not Be In Vain.”
+I operate under the auspices of Dr. Martin Luther King, Jr.’s favorite song, “If I Can Help Somebody As I Pass Along….Then My Living Shall Not Be In Vain.”